HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

+Special credit to Automattic with 98% of their eligible resources being served using Brotli!

 While still in 3rd place in terms of adoption, Zstandard has made gains in 2025 compared to 2024.
 In 2024, only Facebook's CDN had any statistically measurable usage of Zstandard, while in 2025 both Cloudflare (15%) and Google CDN (10%) showed measurable adoption.
 Cloudflare's newer compression defaults and configuration options may help explain the observed data.
-The one outlier to the dataset was Amazon CloudFront, which currently does not support Zstandard compression natively.
+The outliers to the dataset were Amazon CloudFront and Automattic, which currently do not support Zstandard compression natively.
 However, the data observed showed CloudFront passing through already compressed data from origin using Zstandard.
 This demonstrates content owner's desire to use Zstandard even though not all major CDN providers support it.

-**Future Compression Trends:**
+### Future compression trends

-Looking ahead, the industry is exploring Dictionary Compression (Shared Brotli) which promises:
+Looking ahead, the industry is exploring [Dictionary Compression (Shared Brotli)](https://developer.mozilla.org/docs/Web/HTTP/Guides/Compression_dictionary_transport) which promises:
 - 20-40% better compression for repeated content patterns
 - Shared dictionaries across related resources
 - Chrome Origin Trial launched in 2024
 - Expected CDN support rollout in 2025-2026

-This represents the next frontier in compression optimization, building on Brotli's success.
+This represents the next frontier in compression optimization, building on Brotli's success and is one to watch in future editions of the Web Almanac.

 ## TLS usage